End of Financial Year

 Year-end Date – 5th April

-The UK tax runs from 6th April to 5th April.
-These are the dates that the accounts are prepared for.
+The UK tax period runs from 6 April to 5 April.
+These are the dates for which the accounts are prepared.

 Registration – 5th October